NIGHT SAILING: SMALL RITES AND ANCIENT EMOTIONS

 Sometimes, a night encounter is cheered by a chat on Vhf.
 Like two nights ago in the Ionian Sea, this night, too, we have been called on channel 16 from a boat sailing on a course opposite and parallel to ours.
 They find us on AIS and they call us: “Marinella from Freedom….we’ll transmit on channel 9“.

-Few words but sufficient to communicate that we have seen them, where we are going and wish good night.
+Only a few words yet sufficient to communicate that we have seen them, where we are going and wish good night.

-A night which passes fast.
+The night passes fast.
 Imperceptibly, something changes in the sky.
 Then, star light gets weaker, night disappears, while the sun is raising to a new day.